apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.write.lock.zookeeper.lock_key
 > Key name under base_path at which to create a ZNode and acquire lock.
 Final path on zk will look like base_path/lock_key.
-We recommend setting this to the table name<br></br>
+If this parameter is not set, we would set it as the table name<br></br>
 > **Default Value**: N/A (Required)<br></br>
 > `Config Param: ZK_LOCK_KEY`<br></br>
 > `Since Version: 0.8.0`<br></br>